 Coming to therapy for a couple is never an easy decision.
-I offer therapy to any two people that consider themselves a couple.
+We offer therapy to any two people that consider themselves a couple.
 Often times couples are looking for an outsider’s perspective, a neutral party, or a “referee.”
-When working with couples, I teach skills that can be practiced and applied outside the sessions so that couples can confirm, strengthen or restore their love on a daily basis.
+When working with couples, we teach skills that can be practiced and applied outside the sessions so that couples can confirm, strengthen or restore their love on a daily basis.

 - Improving communication

 - Creating dialogue around trust and fears of infidelity

 - Enhancing intimacy and closeness

 - Experiencing life transitions more smoothly

 - Navigating divorce/separation